-Candidates must be at least 17 years of age, have completed at least two years in 4-H Club work, and have shown qualities of leadership and an interest in community activities.
+Candidates must be at least 17 years of age, have completed at least two years in 4-H Club work, and have shown qualities of leadership and an interest in community take up his or her scholarship.

 The successful candidate will receive his or her award at a fitting ceremony at the Canadian National Exhibition in the year in which it is won.